-I laughed when my husband said the other night that this almond crusted baked chicken was his favorite of all the Whole30 meals I’ve made so far (including pork and potato soup and homemade breakfast sausage and caramelized onions and swiss chard and sweet potato and apple casserole and oven-roasted hash browns).
+I laughed when my husband said the other night that this almond-crusted baked chicken was his favorite of all the Whole30 meals I’ve made so far (and I’ve made a lot of meals, including pork and potato soup and homemade breakfast sausage and caramelized onions and swiss chard and sweet potato and apple casserole and oven-roasted hash browns).

 I asked why, and he said his mom used to make baked chicken all the time when he was a kid.
 She used Corn Flakes or Rice Krispies.
-I remember it well too, because my mom used to do the same thing with Shake ‘n Bake.
+I remember it well because my mom used to do the same thing with Shake ‘n Bake!

 Almond crusted baked chicken is like what your mom used to make when you were a kid, but it’s grown up and healthier.
 And it’s downright delicious!

 This recipe has quickly become a family favorite.
 It is great for when you want that nice crunch to your chicken, without all the icky stuff that’s in those seasoning bags.

 - It doesn’t really matter if you use an egg wash.
 The chicken is crispy and DELICIOUS every time.
 So if you’re out of eggs, you can still make this recipe!

 - The seasoned breading is DELICIOUS.

 - Versatile for chicken breasts or chicken thighs.